 The continuous drug delivery system consists of a small, solid rod made from a mixture of ethylene-vinyl acetate and a drug substance.

-The resulting product is a solid matrix that is placed normally in the inner part of the upper arm in a simple office procedure, and is removed in a similar manner at the end of the treatment period.
+The resulting product is a solid matrix that is placed normally in the inner part of the upper arm in a simple office procedure and is removed in a similar manner at the end of the treatment period.
 The drug substance is released slowly, at continuous rates, through the process of dissolution.
-This results in a stable blood levels similar to continuous intravenous administration.
+This results in a stable blood level similar to continuous intravenous administration.

 Pros and Cons when considering using Probuphine implants

 - Quick, safe, office procedure that takes less than 30 minutes